Heavy vehicle charges for 2026-27

 Ministers asked the NTC to undertake public consultation on the proposed charges increase, consistent with the Fuel Tax Act 2006 (Cth).

-To support this, we have published a consultation paper which:
+To support this, we published a consultation paper which:

 • provides background on heavy vehicle charges